 Is a personal loan really the right solution for my borrowing needs?Before you consider borrowing money, think about why you need the money and what a personal loan will do for you.
-If you want to get a personal loan as part of a debt consolidation strategy, then it could be a wise solution if the interest rate is lower than that of the existing debt.
+If you want to get a personal loan as part of a debt consolidation strategy, then it could be a wise solution if interest rates are lower than that of the existing debt.

 Credit scores are determined through a combination of payment history, amounts owed, length of credit history, types of credit used and new credit.
 Essentially, credit scores reward you for good behavior and penalize you for bad behavior.
 With that in mind, paying your bills on time can be one of the best ways to maintain and raise your credit score.
 Conversely, if payments are missed, your credit score could drop.